Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Extragradient-based stochastic approximation schemes

 \subsection{Mirror-prox generalizations}

-Given a point and a set, the standard projection operation computes the closest feasible point by considering Euclidean norm as the distance function.
-A generalization to this operation~\cite{nemirovski04prox,sa08nemirovski} utilizes a class of distance functions that includes the Euclidean norm as a special case.
+Given a point and a set, the Euclidean projection computes the closest point in this set by using the Euclidean norm as the distance metric.
+A generalization to this operation~\cite{nemirovski04prox,sa08nemirovski} utilizes a class of distance functions that include the Euclidean norm as a special case.
 Given a distance metric $s(x)$, the prox function $V(x,z)$ takes the form:

-where $s(x)$ is assumed to be a strongly convex function in $x$.
+where $s(x)$ is assumed to be a strongly convex and differentiable function in $x$.
 The resulting prox subproblem is given by the following:

-It is noted that for ${s(x)} = \| x\|^2$ and $r = \gamma F(x)$, \eqref{eq:proxproj} represents the standard gradient projection.
-Recent work~\cite{proxlan12} proposes prox generalizations to the extragradient scheme for pseudomonotone deterministic variational problems.
-Stochastic variants to these prox schemes have been suggested in~\cite{juditsky2011}.
-However, those settings attempt to obtain error bounds under a monotone setting.
+It may be observed that when ${s(x)} = \half \| x\|^2$, then $V(x,z) = \half \|x-z\|^2$.
+Furthermore, if $r = \gamma F(x)$, it can be shown that \eqref{eq:proxproj} represents the standard gradient projection.
+Recent work~\cite{proxlan12} proposes prox generalizations to the extragradient scheme for monotone \vs{as well as pseudomonotone} deterministic variational \vs{inequality} problems \vs{and forms the inspiration for our analysis.} \vs{In monotone regimes, stochastic} variants to these prox schemes have been suggested in~\cite{juditsky2011} \vs{while inexact oracles regimes have also been recently examined in~\cite{dvur2018}}.
+However, those settings derive error bounds under a monotone setting.
 We consider a prox-based generalization of the extragradient scheme for stochastic variational problems (referred to as mirror-prox in~\cite{juditsky2011}).
 Our contribution lies in showing that the sequence of iterates converges a.s. to the solution set under pseudomonotone settings as shown earlier under appropriate choices of steplengths.
-Formally, the {mirror prox stochastic approximation} scheme is defined as follows:
+Formally, the mirror prox stochastic approximation (\ref{eq:extraproxstoch}) scheme is defined as follows: